xiix0/scam/README.md

-You have a strong appeal for members of your own sex.
+You attempt things that you do not even plan because of your extreme stupidity.